 All schools have a duty to draw up procedures to prevent bullying and to bring these procedures to the attention of staff, parents and pupils under the School Standards and Framework Act 1998.
-The school's policy and procedures also take into account the guidance given in the DFE's Preventing and Tackling Bullying 2017 and Behaviour and Discipline in Schools 2016 and the guidance given in the ISSR handbook September 2017.
+The school's policy and procedures also take into account the guidance given in the DFE's Preventing and Tackling Bullying 2017, Cyberbullying: Advice for headteachers and school staff (2014), Behaviour and Discipline in Schools 2016 and the guidance given in the ISSR handbook September 2017.